Treat suicidal thoughts and behaviors using evidence-based treatments.

 Evidence-based interventions include interventions and treatment that are designed to target suicide risk directly.
 These interventions have demonstrated effectiveness in reducing suicidal thoughts and behaviors.

 At this time, only a few interventions are supported by research.
-In the video to the right, David Jobes, PhD, a clinician-researcher at Catholic University of America, provides a quick overview of these interventions:
+In the video above, David Jobes, PhD, a clinician-researcher at Catholic University of America, provides a quick overview of these interventions:

 - Structured, problem-solving therapies

 Whichever specific model is used, interactions with patients should always be person-centered, collaborative, and careful to acknowledge the ambivalence that patients contemplating suicide risk often feel.
 Understanding that ambivalence—the desire to find a solution to the intense pain they feel versus the innate human desire to live—is essential for any clinician working with a patient at risk of suicide.

 The following sections provide more detail about the interventions Dr. Jobes describes.
 You’ll find links to resources about these interventions in the Readings and Tools section at the bottom of this page.